 Tyres and Tubes

 We only stock and fit dual sport tyres for the larger adventure/dual sport motorcycles.
 Your tyre is the only thing between your motorcycle and the road.
 We value quality and safety.
-Brands we support and fit are: Metzeler Karoo's, Pirelli Scorpion Rally, Michelin Anakee Wild and Continental TKC's.
+Brands we support and fit are: Metzeler Karoo's, Pirelli Scorpion Rally and Michelin Anakee Wild's.

 Please phone or email for a quote/booking to change tyres and do the balancing for your BMW GS or other adventure motorcycle.